HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- Special promotions (like a low-cost first month of your community/cohort or a limited time bonus for your course).
 	- Limited window for hidden bonus content.
 	- Discount on holidays.
+#### Double down on best sellers
+- Through repeated rounds of product refinement and tracking your metrics, you'll likely identify your best sellers.
+- Then, it's time to put even more sales into that product, by anchoring the buyer with a high price point to nudge them toward a lower-cost option.

 ### Out
 - You can pay for legitimate big accounts (those that have a good number of ***organic*** audience members) to repost or reply to your posts, i.e. buying their shares.
 - DM them, ask if they offer help to grow, and negotiate a deal, something along the lines of: